 Using LAPOP data for the years 2017 and 2019, we created two indexes using factor analysis.
-The first we call the Cogitative Orientation Index (COPI) to politics and brings together three variables: interest in politics, subjective political effectiveness and political knowledge.
-Before using the variables in the analysis, we standardized all at the same scale of 1-7 and reversed the order of subjective political efficacy so that they all have the same direction.
-The second index we call Institutional Trust (CI) and brings together variables Brazilian institutions such as political parties, the Supreme Court and congress.
-In the factor analysis to confirm the criar os dois indices we , mantemos apenas um fator, usamos a correção policórica, e não usamos rotação.Table 1 presents the results of factor analysis, including factor loadings.
+The first, Cogitative Orientation toward Politics Index (COPI) and is synthesized from three variables: interest in politics, subjective political effectiveness and political knowledge.
+Before using the variables in the analysis, we standardized them to the same scale of 1-7 and reversed the order of subjective political efficacy so that they all have the same direction.
+The second, Institutional Trust Index (CI) and brings together 11 variables about various Brazilian institutions such as political parties, the Supreme Court, and congress.
+In the factor analyses, we used a polychoric correlation matrix and defined the extraction of only one factor, without rotation.
+Table 1 presents the results of factor analysis, including factor loadings.

 Table 1.
-Polycholy Factor AnalysisResultados de , Cargas fatoriais
+Polychoric Factor Analysis for COPI and CI, Brazil, 2017-19